What is evidence?

 - Statements from qualified experts.
 We’ll tell you more about this below.

 - Witness statements

 - Minutes from strata council meetings or annual general meetings

 What are some common kinds of evidence?

-- Photos or videos can help the CRT understand your dispute.
+- Photos or videos – these can help the CRT understand your dispute.
 They are particularly helpful in showing damage, physical layouts, or things that are difficult to describe.
 Please submit clear photos with a high resolution.
 Include a description of what is shown in the photo or video, and the date it was taken.

 - Contracts – provide a copy of the contract.
 Also include communications related to your contract.

 - Correspondence – letters, emails or other correspondence about the dispute.
-Make sure you don’t submit multiple copies of the same correspondence.
-For example, an e-mail chain that includes multiple copies of the same e-mail.
+Make sure you don’t submit many copies of the same correspondence.
+For example, an e-mail chain that includes many copies of the same e-mail.